immersivecognition/unity-experiment-framework/README.md

 2. In Unity, go to `Edit` -> `Player` -> `Other` and change API Compatibility Level to .NET 2.0 in Unity player settings.

+3. Open an example scene or add the `[UXF_Rig]` prefab to your scene.

+4. Press play, and use the UI to create a new participant list in an appropriate directory.

+5. Press start to begin the session.

 ## Features

 ### Programming style

 * Classes for common experimental concepts such as `Session`, `Block` & `Trial`
-* Helps create maintainable and readable code using an Object-Oriented Programming style, fitting in with Unity's Component System
+* Helps create maintainable and readable code fitting with Unity's Component System

 ### Data collection